hamedkharazmi/Machine-Learning-ZoomCamp-HWs/homework 7 - project/README.md

 ## Repository of Heart Disease predictions service

-This service was created as Midterm Project of ml-zoomcamp course conducted by Alexey Grigorev (https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)
+This service was created as Midterm Project of ml-zoomcamp course

 ### Context